-The main load centre is Quito and a high voltage transmission line already runs through the area, as well as do adequate paved and gravel roads.
-A development area has not been defined yet due to lack of data.
+The main load centre is Quito and a high voltage transmission line runs already through, as well as paved and gravel roads.
+Developement area has not been defined yet due to lack of data.
 The prospect is mostly located in environmently sensitive territory, namely the Antisana and Cayambe-Coca ecological reserves.

-The heat source are the younger volcanics of the Chacana caldera complex, which has been persistently active through all the Quaternary (the last 2 million years).
-Important rhyolitic eruptions occurred 240, 180 and 160 ky ago producing extensive ignimbrites, thick plinian pumice falls and a large obsidian flow; voluminous andesitic and dacitic lava flows were erupted 40, 20, 10 and 2 ky ago, outside and inside the 35 km N-S diameter silicic Chacana caldera, which is open to the E, and is deeply eroded in that direction (Hall & Beate, 1991; Hall & Mothes, 2001).
+The heat source are the younger volcanics of the Chacana caldera complex, which has been persistently active through all the Quaternary (the last 2-3 million years).
+Important rhyolitic eruptions occurred 240, 180 and 160 ky ago producing ash-flow deposits, thick plinian pumice falls and a large obsidian flow; voluminous andesitic and dacitic lava flows were erupted 40 and20 ky ago, outside and inside the 35 km N-S diameter silicic Chacana caldera (Hall & Beate, 1991; Hall & Mothes, 2001; Hall & Mothes, 2008).

-An almost 2 km thick pile of volcanic rock from the Chacana complex and the underlying late Tertiary Pisayambo Fm., constitute the cover to the early Mesozoic metamorphic basement.
+An almost 2 km thick pile of volcanic rock from the Chacana complex, including thick intra-caldera ignimbrites, and the underlying late Terciary Pisayambo Fm., constitute the cover to the early Mesozoic metamorfic basement.
 The collapse structures of the coalesced caldera complex , as well as major active NNE - trending faults cut the entire sequence, assuring reasonable permeability.
+The central - W part of the caldera has been uplifted by resurgence and several postcaldera dacitic to rhyolitic domes have been emplaced along the rim and inside the caldera structure.

-Hot springs, mainly located inside the caldera in the Papallacta area, show temperatures between 40 and 67 °C (see table 1).
+Hot springs, mainly located inside the caldera in the Papallacta area, show temperatures between 40 and 67 °C (see table 1A).
 The springs are near- neutral alkaline chloride waters with anomalous high concentrations of boron and arsenic, typical of a high temperature water-dominated geothermal system.
 Travertine is deposited in aprons on river banks and terraces; more distal waters tend to be of bicarbonate type.
-Deep temperatures are estimated to be in eccess of 160 °C. Fossil hydrothermal alteration zones are abundant along the N, S and central parts of the caldera structure, as well as along main NNE - trending faults.
+Deep temperatures are estimated to be in eccess of 180 °C. Fossil hydrothermal alteration zones are abundant along the N, S and central parts of the caldera structure, as well as along main NNE - trending faults.
 No active ground alteration is visible nowadays, sugesting a sealing up of the shallow parts of the system.
 No geophysical surveys have been done in the area to date.